 When making a presentation to a new audience, the smart thing to do, if there is an opportunity, is to ask your audience by show of hands, if they have some knowledge of your industry or space.
 If you are making a one-to-one presentation, don’t start without a conversation about the other person’s knowledge of your space.
 With that conversation, you create an immediate connection with your audience even before beginning to present, and you know better how much explanation you will need to accompany your most elementary statements.
-And you will
+And you will not insult the industry experts by appearing to talk down to them.

 When I give a keynote address, I often start by asking my audience, by raise of hands, to tell me how many are angel or VC investors, and how many are entrepreneurs, how many are service providers such as attorneys.
 Immediately, I can tell how to orient the explanations behind my pre-cast slides, based upon the response.
 It always works, and the audience should appreciate that the speaker takes the time to orient the talk to the audience, not the other way around.